 BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

-As measles cases hit record highs, the CDC shares advice on how parents can keep their children safe.
+As measles cases grow to record highs and expand across state lines, the CDC shares advice on how parents can keep their children safe.

 save article